 - Internal preference — Your organisation likely has some methods that are preferred, whether due to ease of use, widespread availability, or simply tradition.

 - Geographic limitations —Note whether certain channels are only practical within a certain geographic radius or region or whether they may be prohibited in some regions.

 - Frequency limitations — Some communication methods make more sense for monthly updates than daily.

-- Internal cost — Is there any cost to your organization for using this method with a new stakeholder?
+- Internal cost — Is there any cost to your organisation for using this method with a new stakeholder?

 - Stakeholder cost — Is there any cost to the stakeholder for using this method with you?